snowplow-archive/snowplow.github.com/_posts/2014-03-28-snowplow-python-tracker-0.1.0-released.md

 * Adding support for more Python versions
 * Improving the public API
 * Adding extra functionality currently only found in our JavaScript Tracker
-* Making it easy to batch multiple events and send to Snowplow via a queue (e.g. Redis)
+* Adding support for batched send of multiple events (e.g. via Redis)

 If there are other features you would like to see, feel free to [add an issue] [issues] to the repository.